EV maker Lucid gets SEC subpoena on $24-bln blank-check deal | Business

 The SEC declined to comment on its action against Lucid.
 Market listing via SPAC route has become popular among electric-vehicle (EV) makers that have a vision but no prototype in an already capital intensive industry.

 "The problem is a lot of these companies that have taken this approach are not far enough along to really be considered a viable company," Sam Abuelsamid, auto analyst at Guidehouse Insights, said.
-Shares in other EV startups that went public through SPAC deals, including Canoo and Faraday Future and Fisker, also took a hit on Monday.
+Shares in other EV startups that went public through SPAC deals, including Canoo Inc and Faraday Future Inc and Fisker Inc, also took a hit on Monday.

+Fisker said it was not under investigation for its SPAC merger last year.
+Canoo, Ree Automotive and Faraday could not be reached for a comment.
+As EV makers rush to beef up production and try to catch up with Tesla Inc, many have come under scrutiny by federal agencies and regulators.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)